caliburc/ansible/README.md

 # ansible
-Playbooks to automate deployment of ipa and other things
+Playbooks to automate deployment of vmware virtual machines and add those new servers as ipa clients